osowsky/pyConics/README.md

 # pyConics

-Handle points, lines and conics by using algebraic geometry.
+`pyConics` handles points, lines and conics by using algebraic geometry and homogeneous coordinates.

 ## Installation